Publicado en

 Martillo de carpintero fabricado con madera recuperada y metal oxidado clavando una tabla con código QR-DPP; simboliza la integración de construcción sostenible, tecnología y economía circular en un campo verde al atardecer.

-“Footprint and Legacy” — Recycled hammer and QR-DPP reflect the circular footprint left by responsible construction.
+“Footprint and Legacy” — The recycled hammer and QR-DPP reflect the circular footprint left by responsible construction.
 Created by DALL·E 3.

 Although definitive technical standards are still under development, DPPs are expected to include at least: